Trump indicted by Georgia grand jury in 2020 election interference case

 The charges follow a more than two-year investigation by Fulton County District Attorney Fani Willis (D) into Trump’s efforts to pressure state officials to intervene to reverse his loss while also organizing a group of 16 Georgians to serve as fake electors and claim the former president had won the state.

-The indictment also targets several Trump allies accused of aiding in the scheme, naming Trump lawyers Rudy Giuliani, John Eastman, Ken Chesebro and Jeffrey Clark as co-conspirators.
-Former Trump chief of staff Mark Meadows also faces charges.
+The indictment also targets several Trump allies accused of aiding in the scheme, naming Trump lawyers Rudy Giuliani, John Eastman, Ken Chesebro, Jenna Ellis and Sidney Powell as co-conspirators.
+Former Trump chief of staff Mark Meadows also faces charges, as does Jeffrey Clark, a former DOJ lawyer Trump mulled installing as attorney general.

 In total, the indictment lists charges on 41 counts, making it the fourth criminal case brought against Trump this year.